Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Proposed Method

-Although the classification and centerness branches are derived from the same feature representation during training, their loss functions are optimized independently.
+Moreover, although the classification and centerness branches are derived from the same feature representation during training, their loss functions are optimized independently.
 However, during tracking, the confidence score is calculated as the product of the classification score and the centerness score, resulting in an inconsistency between the training and inference stages.
 Consequently, the classification branch cannot fully utilize the spatial information provided by the centerness branch.
 To address this limitation, we introduce a centerness-guided classification score (CGCS) to better reflect the reliability of each anchor during training.
 Different from classification score in QFL~\cite{li2020generalized} and VFL~\cite{zhang2021varifocalnet}, our CGCS is specifically designed for the tracking task combined with centerness branch, defines the quality of anchor points based on both the predicted and target centerness values:

 where $\hat{c}_{(i,j)}$ is the predicted centerness score, $c_{(i,j)}$ is the aspect ratio-constrained centerness target, and $y_{(i,j)} \in \{0, 1\}$ denotes the binary classification label.
 Note that $c_{(i,j)}$ is defined only within the positive sample region; for negative samples, we set $p_{(i,j)} = 0$ to suppress irrelevant background regions.
 By introducing this score, we soften the traditional classification labels, allowing the predicted sample quality to be dynamically reflected in the classification process.